danieldeutsch/repro/models/sellam2020/Readme.md

     from repro.models.sellam2020 import BLEURT
     model = BLEURT(model="bleurt-base-128")
     inputs = [
-        {"candidate": "The candidate text", "references": ["The reference"]}
+        {"candidate": "The candidate text", "references": ["The reference", "The other reference"]}
     ]
     scores = model.predict_batch(inputs)
     ```

 ## Implementation Notes
-- `BLEURT` only supports single references (the argument to `references` should be a list of length 1).
+- The original BLEURT code only supports single references.
+Our implementation return both the mean and the max BLEURT score over the references (they will be equal if there is only 1 reference).

 ## Docker Information
 - Image name: `sellam2020`